 Trade liberalization reduces trade costs, and this intensifies competition between a foreign firm and a domestic firm in the product market.
 At the same time, when the foreign firm outsources post-production services, trade liberalization induces the domestic firm to charge a higher service price to absorb a part of the foreign firm's incremental profit due to lower trade costs.
-We have demonstrated that, if the foreign firm's fixed cost of service FDI is relatively high, the latter negative welfare effect overshadows the former positive one so that trade liberalization hurts consumers and reduces world welfare in a range of parameterization.
+We have demonstrated that, if the foreign firm's fixed cost of service FDI is relatively high, the latter negative welfare effect overshadows the former positive one so that trade liberalization hurts consumers and reduces world welfare in a range of parameterizations.
 Importantly, this negative welfare effect of trade liberalization is mitigated and eventually turned into a positive one as service FDI is also liberalized.
 This is because a reduction in the fixed cost of service FDI decreases the price of service outsourcing that the foreign firm would accept.
+We have found that the qualitative nature of the results remains unchanged under an alternative setup in which, without the liberalization of service FDI, $K_F$ is endogenously determined by the domestic government.